 · make necessary arrangements for a student when term is over, such as accommodation arrangements, travel etc.

 · accommodate a student during holidays or exceptional circumstances

 · be in touch with the student and maintain regular contact as a parent would

 · work with the school to ensure that student is achieving academic success

 For full details of duties and responsibilities please download the documents below.

 A relative or friend of the family can act as the UK Guardian as long as they:

 · are of an age and ability to be able to take on delegated parental responsibility

-Alternatively, professional guardianship services are available.
-Professional guardianship arrangements must only be arranged with reputable agencies which are members of the Association for the Education and Guardianship of International Students (AEGIS) https://aegisuk.net/.
-ISCA is not able to recommend specific agencies but can provide parents with contact information for AEGIS.
+ISCA does not recommend any specific guardianship companies, however, alternatively professional guardianship services are available.
+Professional guardianship arrangements must only be arranged with reputable agencies which are members of the Association for the Education and Guardianship of International Students (AEGIS).